iitmcvg/presentations/pysangamam/varun/PITCHME.md

 ## The Problem at hand

+@ul

-Well good documentation is an utopian concept.
+- Well good documentation is an utopian concept.

-Does it even exist?
+- Does it even exist?

+@ulend

 +++

+@ul

 We all know how crucial documentation can be.

-Do we?
+But the scale can be suprising at times.

+@ulend

 ---

 ## Caution : Numbers ahead!

+@ul

 * Stack overflow developer survey 2016

 * An annual survey of developer practices, issues, popular opinions _(tabs vs spaces anyone?)_

+@ulend

 Note: